EuphoricVortex/euphoricvortex.github.io/_games/fluffymadness.md

   - Yes, we will add cheats, but nothing that makes the game unfair to non-cheaters.
 devlog:
   -
+    date: 2016-03-11
+    events:
+      - The first tutorial of the game is now shorter.
+      - We added new tutorials to show each special monster you unlock.
+      - Now levels have names.
+Your progress through levels now gives you ranks.
+      - The objectives were modified to reach each level and we added a different set of objectives for mobile.
+      - Difficulty was increased again, especially for mobile.
+      - The effects of the special monsters are more attractive with new animations and sounds.
+      - "A \"crowd\" animation appears behind the clients that grows bigger as time passes by."
+      - The pause button was changed.
+      - We heavily modified the game over screen.
+It is now way more engaging and clear.
+      - Before, when you lost a match, you would lose every monster you bought.
+Now you will recover any monster that didn't show up.
+You will still lose any monster that appears and you voluntarily leave hanging around.
+      - Other minor fixes.
+  -
     date: 2016-02-19
     events:
       - "Two special clients were added: a wealthy client and a thief."